reiserlab/LED-Display_G4_Hardware_Driver/docs/driver.md

 # Driver PCB

+If you are looking for a single color driver PCB, we recommend ordering v1.9.
+If you require a two-color version, v2.0 might be a better choice because of the arrangements of the individual LEDs, but expect potential electrical issues.
+Please [get in contact]({{site.baseurl}}/Contact) to discuss details of your requirement.

 The driver board measures 40×40mm² and has four 4×4 male pins (>=v0.2) or two 2×6 female sockets (v0.1) on the bottom layer.
 The top of the driver board is either covered in LEDs (>=v1.0) or has connectors to off-the-shelf LED matrices.
 [Version 2](#driver-v2) makes the use of different colors easier, but is functionally very similar to [version 1](#driver-v1).

 Historically, the driver used four off-the-shelf LED panels for each of the quadrants (<=v0.3).
 Since then, each of the quadrants has its own micro controller unit (MCU) that handles a matrix of 8×8 LEDs.
 The panels with two 2×6 connectors use I²C for the communication between comm and driver, since version v0.2 SPI was used for this internal communication as well.
 The MCUs translate the brightness commands for pixels into pulse-width modulation for individual LEDs.